ElizabethBrooks/ModEDI_ModelsOfEvolutionWithDevelopmentalInteractions/README.md

 # ModEDI_ModelsOfEvolutionWithDevelopmentalInteractions

 ## Publication:
-"ModEDI: An Extendable Software Architecture for Examining the Effects of Developmental Interactions on Evolutionary Trajectorie" http://www.iccabs.org/
+"ModEDI: An Extendable Software Architecture for Examining the Effects of Developmental Interactions on Evolutionary Trajectories" http://www.iccabs.org/

 ## Abstract: